 |

-Agent-based, grammar-based or genetic programming models of population dynamics
+Agent-based, genetic programming or grammar models of population dynamics

 combining the short and long time scales of individual interactions and evolution